 The Pine Valley Cafeteria Services Department is committed to providing all students with the nutritious meals and snacks they need to be healthy.
-We want to make sure every child has an equal opportunity to participate and benefit from our school meal programs.
-If your child has an allergy to a certain food, we will work with the nurse and you to make sure your child has an alternative selection.
+We want to ensure every child has an equal opportunity to participate and benefit from our school meal programs.
+If your child is allergic to a particular food, we will work with the nurse and you to ensure your child has an alternative selection.

 USDA Regulations require substitutions or modifications in school meals for children whose disabilities restrict their diets.
-A child with a disability must be provided substitutions in foods when that need is supported by a signed statement from a licensed physician.
-The medical statement must include:
+A child with a disability must be provided substitutions in foods when a signed statement from a licensed physician supports that need.
+The medical information must include:

-An identification of the medical or other special dietary condition which restricts the child’s diet
+An identification of the medical or other exceptional dietary condition which restricts the child’s diet

 the food or foods to be omitted from the child’s diet